cfengine/documentation/examples/tutorials/high-availability.markdown

 ## CFEngine

-In a High Availability setup all the clients are aware of existence of more than one hub.
+In a High availability setup all the clients are aware of existence of more than one hub.
 Current active hub is selected as a policy server and policy fetching and report collection is done by the active hub.
 One of the differences comparing to single-hub installation is that instead of having one policy server, clients have a list of hubs where they should fetch policy and initiate report